Imprecise Markov Semigroups and their Ergodicity: Background Notions

 \begin{definition}[Essential Self-Adjointness -- ESA] The operator $L$ is said to be essentially self-adjoint if $\mathcal{D}(L)=\mathcal{D}(L^*)$ (recall that $\mathcal{D}(L^*)$ is defined with respect to $\mathcal{A}_0$).
 Equivalently, $\mathcal{A}_0$ is dense in $\mathcal{D}(L)$ in the topology induced by $\| \cdot\|_{\mathcal{D}(L)}$. \end{definition}

 As we can see, the ESA property depends on the choice of $\mathcal{A}_0$.
 In addition, ESA holds for all elliptic operators on complete Riemannian manifolds where $\mathcal{A}_0$ is the class of smooth compactly supported functions.
-That is, it is always satisfied in Section \ref{riemann}.
-The other implication, though, need not hold -- that is, there are ESA operators that are not elliptic as in Section \ref{riemann}.
+That is, it is always satisfied when $E$ is a Euclidean space or a complete Riemannian manifold.
+The other implication, though, need not hold -- that is, there are ESA operators that are not elliptic as in \ref{riemann-manif}.
 As we shall see, ESA alone is enough to guarantee ergodicity à la Corollary \ref{limiting-cor}.

 The ESA property does not automatically hold for a diffusion Markov triple $(E,\mu,\Gamma)$.
 To derive sufficient conditions for it, we need to introduce the concept of an extension of $\mathcal{A}_0$ \citep[Section 3.3.1]{bakry}.